 A backwater valve is a device that prevents water from backing up into your home during heavy weather conditions based on rainfall or snowfall.
-Backwater valves can stop floods from occurring.
-The device works by using a flap to direct water from your sinks, toilets and other appliances out of your home.
+Backwater valves can stop floods from occurring in your home.
+The device works by using a flap to direct water away from your sinks, toilets and other appliances out of your home.
 The flap closes when a back-flow of water occurs and this prevents the water from re-entering your home.
-The wastewater is transported away from your home as a result.The valve will also come with a transparent cover so that it can be easily checked on when needed.
-The backwater valve is most commonly installed inside of the basement, beside the main sewer lateral’s exit point.
-It is rarely installed on outside of a home and a sturdier pipe is required for this installation.
+The wastewater is transported away from your home as a result.The valve will also come with a transparent cover so that it can be easily checked on and adjusted when needed.
+The valve also uses flotation devices to allow it to open and close when your home is experiencing water backup.
+Once the main sewer line is no longer filled with wastewater, the valve opens up and encourages regular water flow.

 How are backwater valves installed?

 Before installation, you will need a couple of things.
 You will likely need a city permit and a final inspection by a city appointed inspector.
 Our team at Aqueduct Plumbing will point out this out before we conduct any repairs, and we will be able to book city inspections at your satisfaction.
 Before conducting the installation, you will also need to:

 - The installation process will take approx. one day